Choose a debt mutual fund without breaking your head over it.

 If an existing bond offering a 7% coupon is pitted against a new bond that got offered at a lower coupon of 6% (interest rates are falling) then the existing bond is more desirable and so is a debt fund holding these older 7% bonds.
 The reverse happens if interest rates rise in the economy - debt fund NAVs fall.
 This metric, for measuring interest rate risk is called Modified Duration, is available for all debt funds and measures the rate of change of the portfolio NAV due to changes in interest rates

-For our framework, we will stick to a duration of up to 1 which effectively means that for every 1% rise (fall) in interest rates, the fund NAV will fall (rise) by 1%.
+For our framework for selecting debt mutual funds, we will stick to a duration of up to 1 which effectively means that for every 1% rise (fall) in interest rates, the fund NAV will fall (rise) by 1%.
 The debt fund categories that satisfy this criterion are overnight, liquid, ultra-short, low duration and money market funds.
 This is the full list from SEBI.
-The new June 2021 (details below) debt fund classification by SEBI defines Macaulay Duration of less than or equal to 1 year as Class 1.
+The new June 2021 debt fund classification by SEBI defines Macaulay Duration of less than or equal to 1 year as Class 1.
 This recommendation is in line with the SEBI definition since Duration < Macaulay Duration for all debt funds.

 In general, funds with large AuM increases diversification.
 There is no role of star ratings or past performance in choosing a debt fund.